 Another reason it may have taken so long to finish is because I decided I wanted to crochet another scarf because

-I wanted to burn some of the Homespun I had on hand and didn't h
+I wanted to burn some of the Homespun I had on hand and didn't have

 So, the show is in eleven days - I have only 28 things ready to go and active projects - three of which I think will probably be done in time for the show on the 30th.
 I don't think that's enough (quit laughing, Melissa) but I am trying not to panic about it.
 There are still some items up in the office but seriously, I am trying to be cool and not obsessive.
 It's working.
 A little.